 Traditional treatments for chronic pain

-Due to the complexity of chronic pain and its subjective pain experience, medical professionals find it difficult to eliminate completely.
-As such, they usually offer treatment alternatives to reduce the pain, increase function and improve the overall quality of life of their patients.
-A mix of therapies and medication is often used to treat chronic pain as the mental psyche is often affected.
+Chronic pain can be complex and experience of pain is somewhat subjective.
+As a result, medical professionals can find it difficult to eliminate completely.
+Consequently, doctors usually offer a range of treatments to reduce pain, increase function and improve the overall quality of life of their patients.
+A mix of therapies and medication is often used to treat chronic pain as the experience affects both mental and physical wellbeing.

-- Pain relievers that can be bought over the counter, such as acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or ibuprofen (Advil)
+- Over the counter medication, such as paracetamol or nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or ibuprofen

-- Opioid pain relievers like morphine, codeine and hydrocodone
+- Opioid pain relievers, such as codeine, morphine and hydrocodone

-Further nonpharmacological alternatives to help manage chronic pain have been proven effective with the aid of analgesic medication.
-Some of the most common remedies are:
+Non-pharmacological therapy can also help manage chronic pain and have proven effective in conjunction with pain medication.
+Some of the most common options are: